krigjo25/console-scconnectivity-py/README.md

 The project has been developed as the final project assignment for CS50P course Please be aware, and respect the [Academic Honesty Policy](https://cs50.harvard.edu/x/2023/honesty/).
-A demo for the console application can be watched at [Youtube](https://www.youtube.com/watch?v=j-iIdt9iBcY) 01.12-22
+A demo for the console application can be watched at [Youtube : SC Connectivity](https://www.youtube.com/watch?v=j-iIdt9iBcY)

 ## Features
 - Ping a website to check its connectivity.